Chart Color Schemes

 Birrong features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 78.7% of all households, including 43.2% couples with children, 18.3% couples without children, and 15.0% single parent families.
-Non-family households account for the remaining 21.3%, with lone person households at 18.1% and group households comprising 3.4%.
-The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.
+Family households account for 78.7% of all households, including 43.2% couples with children, 18.3% couples without children, and 15.0% single parent families.
+Non-family households make up the remaining 21.3%, with lone person households at 18.1% and group households comprising 3.4%.
+The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households